 🌿 Day 5-7: Lisbon + Sintra, Portugal

-On day 5, take a 3-hour train ride to Lisbon, Portugal’s vibrant capital brimming with history and art.
-Summit the 6th-century São Jorge Castle for gorgeous views of the city.
+On day 5, take a 3-hour train ride to Lisbon, Portugal’s vibrant capital.
+Summiting the 6th-century São Jorge Castle should be on any Lisbon bucket list.
 Then, stroll the atmospheric Alfama district, home to many quaint cafes and colorful tiled homes.

 On day 7, take a train to Sintra for a fairytale day trip.
 Tour Pena Palace, a Romanticist castle that looks straight out of a storybook.
 Then, climb the ancient defense towers at Castelo Dos Mouros.
 Don’t leave Sintra without exploring the mystical nature of Quinta da Regaleira.